 - Very bad and sometimes deadly skin reactions (Stevens-Johnson syndrome/toxic epidermal necrolysis) have happened with phenytoin injection.
 People of Asian descent are most likely to get these.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

-- Like other drugs that may be used for seizures, phenytoin injection may be at a greater risk of having thoughts or actions of suicide.
-The risk may be greater in people who have had these thoughts or actions in the past.
-Call the doctor right away about any new or worse signs like depression; feeling nervous, restless, or grouchy; panic attacks; or other changes in mood or actions are new or worse.
-Call the doctor right away if any thoughts or actions of suicide occur.
+- Like other drugs that may be used for seizures, phenytoin injection may rarely raise the risk of suicidal thoughts or actions.
+The risk may be higher in people who have had suicidal thoughts or actions in the past.
+Call the doctor right away about any new or worse signs like depression; feeling nervous, restless, or grouchy; panic attacks; or other changes in mood or behavior.
+Call the doctor right away if any suicidal thoughts or actions occur.

 - Lymph node problems like cancer have happened in people taking phenytoin injection.
 It is not known if phenytoin injection may be the cause.
 Talk with your doctor if you have swollen glands.

 - Have the level of phenytoin in your blood checked as you have been told by your doctor.
 If the level is too high, some side effects may happen.
 This includes a type of brain problem that may not go back to normal.
 Talk with your doctor.